jordicenzano/brightcove-live-demo-srt-rtmpout-fac/README.md

 - Check "time code insertion" inside video
 - Strongly recommended Framerate = follow source

-This is the config I used for this experiment:
+This is the config we used for this experiment:
 ![elemental-live-job-config](./pics/elemental-live-job-config-v1.png "Elemental live config")

 ## Test playback